Jane Welsh Carlyle

 Jane Baillie Carlyle (née Welsh; 14 July 1801 – 21 April 1866) was a Scottish writer and the wife of Thomas Carlyle.

-She did not publish any work in her lifetime, but she was widely seen as an extraordinary letter writer.
-Virginia Woolf called her one of the "great letter writers," and Elizabeth Hardwick described her work as a "private writing career."
+Although she did not publish any novels in her lifetime, she was widely known as an extraordinary letter writer.
+Virginia Woolf called her one of the "great letter writers", and Elizabeth Hardwick described her work as a "private writing career".

 Life

-Jane Baillie Welsh, was born in Haddington, East Lothian, 14 July 1801, to Grace Caplegill and John Welsh (1770–1819).
+Jane Baillie Welsh was born in Haddington, East Lothian, 14 July 1801, to Grace Caplegill and John Welsh (1770–1819).